-- 1) What type of services are you currently receiving? - 2) Who is your provider and attendant who provide these services? - 3) Do you use EVV if yes what type of verification method you or your attendant is using? - 4) Is there any concerns or feedback you would like to share?
+- 1. What type of services are you currently receiving? - 2.
+Who is your service provider or attendant? - 3.
+Do you use EVV?
+If so, what verification method is being used? - 4.
+Do you have any concerns or feedback regarding the services?